Toretsk: Russian invasion of Ukraine

-Toretsk had a mining tekhnikum, a music school, and a medical school.

 Demographics

 As of the 2001 Ukrainian census, the majority of residents identified as ethnic Ukrainians and spoke Russian as their first language:

 The city became practically entirely depopulated as result of the Russian bombardment and months-long assault on the city.
 Amid heavy fighting, the city population decreased to about 1,150 according to a statement by the Ukrainian military administration on 11 October 2024, down from the estimated 1,600 by 13 September following an organised evacuation of at least 8,000.
 The estimated number of residents further decreased to 126 by January 2025, to 48 by March, and to around 40 by April.